THE MONOGRAMMIST WA (Flemish, active early Seventeenth Century)

 Estate of Anne Hastings, Washington, D.C., 2005

-A fascinating view into seventeenth century life, our panel depicts a Christening celebration with extended family and friends in an expensively furnished and decorated dining room.
-The painting is representative of a trend whose roots lie in the sixteenth century, an early example of what has been labeled a genre portrait.
-Popular throughout the seventeenth century especially in the Southern Netherlands, such paintings employed a small-scale format for depictions of individuals informally posed while engaged in leisurely pursuits or celebrations.
+This panel is also part of a trend whose roots lie in the 16th century: an early example of what has been labeled a genre portrait.
+Popular throughout the 17th century, especially in the Southern Netherlands, they employed a small-scale format for depictions of individuals informally posed while engaged in leisurely pursuits or celebrations.
 Intended as a reflection of the sitters’ social status and cultural refinement, the finished panel served as a record for posterity of a pivotal event in the family intended for permanent display.
 In these works, equal emphasis was given to the surroundings in which the sitters were placed.

 Within these interior genre portraits, the strongest indication of cultural refinement was the inclusion of art.
-The most important paintings hung in the dining room.
 Portraits of historical figures as well as scenes of edification were deemed appropriate subjects.
 In our panel, the paintings in a symmetrical pattern above the cornice were probably based on a series of 15 Roman emperors by Otto van Veen (1556 – 1629).
 Fireplaces were regarded as the visual focal point of the room.
 Paintings hung on the chimney wall (called schouwstuk or chimney pieces) were viewed as a key component.
 In our work, the painting is The Expulsion of Adam and Eve from the Garden, exactly matching the proportions of the chimney wall, whose importance is underlined by its double gold-bordered frame.
 Further, “childbirth was associated with the sin of Eve, just as the concept of original sin was associated with the sin of Adam.”
 Apropos to the scene is The Virgin and Child that hangs above the cupboard.

 Another example by the artist, featuring figures from the Commedia dell’Arte dancing in a similar interior, signed with monogram WA and dated 1628, was with Rafael Valls Limited, London, in 1995.

-Marjorie E. Wieseman, “The Art of ‘Conservatie’: Genre Portraiture in the Southern Netherlands in the Seventeenth Century,” exhibition catalogue, Museum of Fine Arts, Boston, The Age of Rubens, September 22, 1993 – January 2, 1994, pp. 183-191.
+Marjorie E. Wieseman, “The Art of ‘Conversatie’: Genre Portraiture in the Southern Netherlands in the Seventeenth Century” exhibition catalogue, Museum of Fine Arts, Boston, The Age of Rubens, September 22, 1993 – January 2, 1994, pp. 183-191.

-Jeffrey M. Muller, “Private Collections in the Spanish Netherlands: Ownership and Display of Paintings in Domestic Interiors” in The Age of Rubens, op. cit., p.
-203.
+Jeffery M. Muller, “Private Collections in the Spanish Netherlands: Ownership and Display of Paintings in Domestic Interiors” in The Age of Rubens, op. cit., pp. 196, 199-202.